Making Effective Use Of Teaching Assistants In The Classroom: What We Can Learn From The Research

 Third Space Learning’s 1-to-1 interventions are forged in the belief in trained specialists providing Maths support specifically to avoid the issue of a Maths intervention being taught be someone who perhaps isn’t already fluent in subject matter.

-Without a common framework and set of standards, the use of TAs is likely to continue to vary widely, as will their effectiveness and the quality of their student interactions.
+Without a common framework and set of teaching assistant standards, the use of TAs will likely to continue to vary widely, as will their effectiveness and the quality of their student interactions.

 School leaders can adopt a number of strategies to utilise their staff for maximum impact and the EEF guidance report outlines some of the more recognised and effective approaches for ‘preparedness’:

 Teaching assistants and subject knowledge